The History of Life Coaching: Key Lessons & Insights

 • Love life and dating

-All of these branches of coaching had one thing in common – they all strived to help people become the best version of themselves, just as Emerson spoke of more than a hundred years before.
+These coaching branches had one thing in common: they all strived to help people become their best version, similar to what Emerson spoke about a century before.

 Thomas Leonard and the Socratic Method

 Remember the Socratic Method we mentioned earlier?
 Yup, we’ve come full circle!
-The first model known today as “personal coaching” was developed by Thomas Leonard, who was a firm believer in the Socratic Method.
+The first model known today as “personal coaching” was developed by Thomas Leonard, who firmly believed in these philosophies.

 He also believed that people aren’t broken.
-Instead, he believed they were full of potential, and had the potential for personal transformation.
-He believed that the Socratic Method of questioning, listening, and understanding yourself could help people take action, move forward, work on self improvement and become the best version of themselves.
-(Basically, the methodology of life coaches today!)
+Instead, he saw them as full of potential and a universal ability for personal transformation.
+He believed that the Socratic Method of questioning, listening, and understanding yourself could help people take action, move forward, and become the best version of themselves–basically, the methodology of today’s life coaches.

 life coach history

-Today’s coaching practices have their roots in the history described above, but they also take inspiration from other spheres.
-For example, some methods pull from linguistics, anthropology, psychology, and sociology.
+Today’s coaching practices have their roots in ancient history, but they also take inspiration from other fields.
+For example, some methods use ideas from linguistics, anthropology, psychology, or sociology.

-More and more people are also beginning to see the importance of coaching in several aspects of life.
-Business coaching is more and more prominent in the corporate world, but also in other aspects of life, such as:
+More and more people are seeing the importance of coaching in aspects of life beyond business, such as:

 • Spirituality